 Which countries still have Covid travel restrictions?

-As Barbados, Japan and Samoa all ease various long-standing Covid-19 rules for tourists, the list of holiday destinations still insisting on tests, proof of vaccination or quarantine is shrinking fast.
+As Morocco ends its long-standing Covid-19 rules for tourists, the list of holiday destinations still insisting on tests, proof of vaccination or quarantine is shrinking fast.

+The North African country now only asks tourists to fill in a health form before arrival.
+Samoa, Hong Kong and Bhutan have also eased their travel rules in recent weeks.

+Meanwhile, Canada ended an unpopular policy of on-arrival testing and potential quarantine on 1 October, also allowing unvaccinated visitors.
+Lebanon and Luxembourg also ended their lingering pandemic-related restrictions on 1 October.

 While travel sections used to round up the places removing travel restrictions, scrapping Covid admin is now so common that it is becoming easier to list countries which do demand pandemic-related documentation.